 In 2005 he resigned his post as a Senior Lecturer in the Department of Film, Theatre & Television in order to focus on writing and working freelance.

 He is widely published as an author of educational and academic books, where his specialism is theatre of the early modern period.
-He has also had considerable success as a playwright – with ten plays commissioned and produced by professional companies, and four published in book form.
+He has also had considerable success as a playwright – with ten plays commissioned and produced by professional companies, and four of those published in book form.